-TO OBTAIN PAYMENT: Capital Caring Health may include your health information in invoices to collect payment from third parties for the care you receive from Hospice.
-For example, the Hospice may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Hospice.
-The Hospice also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for hospice care and the services that will be provided to you.
+TO OBTAIN PAYMENT: Capital Caring Health may include your health information in invoices to collect payment from third parties for the care you receive from CCH.
+For example, CCH may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or CCH.
+CCH also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for care and the services that will be provided to you.

-TO CONDUCT HEALTH CARE OPERATIONS: Capital Caring Health may use and disclose health information for its own operations in order to facilitate the function of the Hospice and as necessary to provide quality care to all of the Hospice's patients.
+TO CONDUCT HEALTH CARE OPERATIONS: Capital Caring Health may use and disclose health information for its own operations in order to facilitate the function of CCH and as necessary to provide quality care to all of CCH's patients.
 Health care operations includes such activities as:

-- · Quality assessment and improvement activities. - · Activities designed to improve health or reduce health care costs. - · Protocol development, case management and care coordination. - · Contacting health care providers and patients with information about treatment alternatives and other related functions that do not include treatment. - · Professional review and performance evaluation. - Training programs including those in which students, trainees or practitioners in health care learn under supervision. - · Training of non-health care professionals. - · Accreditation, certification, licensing or credentialing activities. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - · Business management and general administrative activities of the Hospice. - · Fundraising for the benefit of the Hospice.
+- · Quality assessment and improvement activities. - · Activities designed to improve health or reduce health care costs. - · Protocol development, case management and care coordination. - Contacting health care providers and patients with information about treatment alternatives and other related functions that do not include treatment. - · Professional review and performance evaluation. - Training programs including those in which students, trainees or practitioners in health care learn under supervision. - \cdot Training of non-health care professionals. - · Accreditation, certification, licensing or credentialing activities. - Review and auditing, including compliance reviews, medical reviews, legal services and compliance programs. - Business planning and development including cost management and planning related analyses and formulary development. - · Business management and general administrative activities of the Hospice. - · Fundraising for the benefit of the Hospice.

-For example, Capital Caring Health may use your health information to evaluate its staff performance, combine your health information with other hospice patients in evaluating how to more effectively serve all hospice patients, disclose your health information to hospice staff and contracted personnel for training purposes, use your health information to contact you as a reminder regarding a visit to you, or contact you as part of general fundraising and community information mailings (unless you tell us you do not want to be contacted).
+For example, Capital Caring Health may use your health information to evaluate its staff performance, combine your health information with other patients in evaluating how to more effectively serve all patients, disclose your health information to CCH staff and contracted personnel for training purposes, use your health information to contact you as a reminder regarding a visit to you, or contact you as part of general fundraising and community information mailings (unless you tell us you do not want to be contacted).

-Capital Caring Health may disclose certain information about you including your name, your general health status, your religious affiliation and listing you within a hospice directory while you are in the Capital Caring Health Inpatient Center.
-The Hospice may disclose this information to people who ask for you by name.
+Capital Caring Health may disclose certain information about you including your name, your general health status, your religious affiliation and listing you within a CCH directory while you are in a Capital Caring Inpatient Center.
+CCH may disclose this information to people who ask for you by name.
 Please inform us if you do not want your information to be included in the directory.

-FOR FUNDRAISING ACTIVITIES: Capital Caring Health and its supporting Foundation may use information about you including your name, address, phone number and the dates you received care in order to contact you or your family to raise money for the Hospice.
-The Hospice may also release this information to a related hospice foundation.
+FOR FUNDRAISING ACTIVITIES: Capital Caring Health and its supporting Foundation may use information about you including your name, address, phone number and the dates you received care in order to contact you or your family to raise money for CCH.
+CCH may also release this information to a related foundation.
 If you do not want Capital Caring Health to contact you or your family, notify the Department of Philanthropy office at 703-538-2066, or write to: Capital Caring Health, Philanthropy Department, 3180 Fairview Park Drive, Falls Church, VA 22042, and indicate that you do not wish to be contacted.